Reports to: Executive Director

 • Experience in the management of protected lands or the development of trail systems

-• Knowledge of ecological, habitat, water resources protection aspects of the Northeast region; and experience monitoring conservation easements and protected land
+• Knowledge of ecological, habitat, and water resource aspects of the Northeast region

-• Moderate travel in and around Orange County.
+• Moderate travel in and around Orange County (mileage on personal vehicle will be reimbursed)

-• Ability to traverse on foot off-trail over varied terrain.
+• Ability to traverse on foot off-trail over varied terrain for several miles

 The Orange County Land Trust offers a generous benefits package including the following: